Leknes Airport: Future

 Avinor is planning building a new primary airport to serve Lofoten and possibly also Vesterålen.
-The region wants to be more attractive on the conference market which would create more job opportunities outside the tourist season, and there is a need to adopt airports to modern aircraft types.
+The region wants to be more attractive on the conference market which would create more job opportunities outside the tourist season, and there is a need to adapt airports to modern aircraft types.

 Two locations have been put forward, Gimsøya (68°19′10″N 14°9′30″E) and Hadselsanden (68°25′40″N 14°37′30″E).
 The former could replace Leknes Airport and Svolvær Airport, the latter could also replace Stokmarknes Airport.
 As both alternatives imply direct services to Oslo, the leakage to Evenes would be reduced.
 However weather recordings has shown that Gimsøy, located at the big ocean, is too windy and foggy for an airport.

 Therefore, the main option now is to extend the runway and terminal of Leknes airport, considering that Svolvær airport has no room for runway extension.
 No such project is part of the Norwegian National Transport Plan for 2022–2033.

+A large road project, which will reduce the drive time between Svolvær and Evenes by 35 minutes to below two hours, will be built 2023–2028.
+This might make Harstad-Evenes Airport more attractive than Leknes for travel between Oslo and Svolvær, if Leknes is not extended to full length for jet aircraft.